chris-warner/Clip-Log/README.md

 1. Clone the repository
 2. Run yarn install
 3. Run yarn start to launch the application in developer mode
-4. Run yarn make and or package to build app for distobution
+4. Run yarn make and or package to build app for distribution

 <div align="center">
     <img src="./preview.png" alt="Clipboard Manager App" width="300"/>